 I mean this in terms of the temperature season (summer, winter…), but also the booking season (high season, low season, shoulder season).

 High or peak season sees higher prices, fuller hotels and less flexibility in making exceptions with things like early check-in or late checkout.

-This can play a big part in your decision.
+This can play a big part in your decision about your hotel pick.
 There’s no point in booking a campsite if you hate tents (though glamping may be the perfect way to camp!).
 Do you want to stay in a large hotel or a tiny inn?
 An apartment or a guesthouse?
 A boutique hotel or a chain where you know exactly what to expect and you may be able to earn or redeem points?
 A traditional hotel like a riad in Marrakech?

 One option if you want your hotel stay to be a highlight of your trip is to stay in an all-inclusive resort.
 Check out some of the best reviewed resorts.

 Research exactly where the hotel is.
 Always look at the map (Booking.com has a map with each property marked on it).